silviapio/r9-reactube/README.md

 The web application consists of 3 main screens: Home, Favorites, History.
 These screens are accessible from anywhere in the app through the navbar (on the left on large screens, up on top on mobile).
 Plus, there's a 4th screen allowing to play a selected video.

+Upon load, the app shows the recommended videos as provided by YouTube for the defined region (Spain).

+Possible actions:
+- perform a text search (search bar)
+- favorite videos
+- view recent searches and repeat them
+- view selected video

 ## Developer overview

+This project was bootstrapped with [Create React App](https://create-react-app.dev/).

+The routing is done with React Router v5.

+The app consumes data from the YouTube API.

 ### Install